-Preview this month’s installment of Arthur J. Gallagher & Co.’s Pitfalls & Perils of 2014 focused on ten FMLA (Family and Medical Leave Act) issues impacting employers’ workforce planning needs now.
+Preview this month’s installment of Arthur J. Gallagher & Co.’s Pitfalls & Perils of 2014 focused on critical ERISA issues that may result in noncompliance, fines and penalties.

 Too often the Independent Medical Exam (IME) process does not fairly represent the employer in the claim arena.
 A simple IME process does not get the job done.
 It is important to find a physician consultant who understands the legal dilemma and is able to give employers more control over their claims’ destiny in spite of seemingly overwhelming odds.
 A physician consultant is familiar with the way doctors think and knows when they are being less than honest or do not have adequate or truthful information.